gobelins-axis/axis-api/README.md

 # 📦️ Axis API

-An API to help creators building their game for our Axis machine.
+**An API to help creators building their game for our Axis machine.**

-This API will allow you to use our custom controllers with a very few lines of code, and emulate them easily with your keyboard and a gamepad.
+This API will allow you to use our **custom controllers** with a very few lines of code, and emulate them easily with your keyboard and a gamepad.

-You will also be able to play around with the all the LEDS that are inside the machine.
+You will also be able to play around with the all the **LEDS** that are inside the machine.

-If you want to create a multiplayer game, Axis API already has some features ready to go for you.
+If you want to create a **multiplayer game**, Axis API already has some features ready to go for you.

-To increase competitivity in your game, you can also use our leaderboard system.
+To increase competitivity in your game, you can also use our **leaderboard** system.

 **It's all quite simple to use and very flexible.**